Tinkerforge/doc/en/source/Hardware/Bricklets/Solid_State_Relay.rst

 .. note::

  The Solid State Relay Bricklet is discontinued.
+We are selling our remaining stock.
 The :ref:`Solid State Relay Bricklet 2.0 <solid_state_relay_v2_bricklet>` is the recommended replacement.